 Will Hatton from The Broke Backpacker has a few tips and recommendations to help you obtain your visa and the vaccinations you need before you go to Myanmar.

-Master these Burmese phrases to impress the locals you meet while traveling Myanmar, and snag a bargain for that bowl of noodles you’ve been eyeing off.
+Master these Burmese phrases to connect with the locals you meet while traveling Myanmar and get a fair price for souvenirs.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote